akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 the necessary information to run the job.
 This template already has the following [metadata file](src/main/resources/salesforce_to_bigquery_batch_metadata.json) in resources.

-Navigate to the template folder:
+Make sure that you are in the template folder:

 ```
-cd salesforce-to-bigquery
+/salesforce-to-bigquery
 ```

 Build the Dataflow Flex Template: